honkit/honkit/docs/themes/README.md

 # Theming

-Since version 3.0.0, GitHon can be easily themed.
+Since version 3.0.0, HonKit can be easily themed.
 Books use the [theme-default](https://github.com/GitbookIO/theme-default) theme by default.

 > **Caution**: Custom theming can block some plugins from working correctly.